Southern Finland 7413

 The need for an angling permit depends on what kind of water area is being fished and how many rods and lures are being used.

 You do not need an angling permit if you are only fishing with one (1) rod or lure in lakes or other non-flowing waters.
 In this case, you will only need to pay the fisheries management fee.
-Persons under 18 and over 65 years of age do not need to pay the fisheries management fee.
+Payment of the fisheries management fee is not required if you are under 18 years of age, over 70 years of age or have reached the age of 65 or more by 31 December 2023.
 If you are fishing in running water where there are migratory fish routes or with more than one (1) rod, you will need to pay the fisheries management fee and purchase an angling permit.

 In non-flowing waters, anglers are permitted to fish with a rod and line (hook and line fishing) and through a hole in the ice in the winter (ice fishing) without paying the fisheries management fee and purchasing an angling permit.
 However, hook and line fishing and ice fishing are prohibited in rapids and running waters where there are migratory fish routes, regardless of whether the person has an angling permit or not.

 Kalastusrajoitus.fi (in Finnish) can be used to check areas where fishing is restricted.

 Water areas that are included in this angling permit